"There has been a brewery in Bruges on this location for at least five centuries."

 Due to the growing succes a new bottling plant was realized in 2010 on the city outskirts.
 Some years later a new brewing house and taproom were installed to make sure this old Belgian family brewery would be ready for the future.

-Belgian beer pipeline
+Bruges beer pipeline

 Worldwide attention for De Halve Maan brewery came with the installation of a beer pipeline beneath the cobbled streets of the old city center of Bruges.
 Over a distance of 2,3 km (approx. 2 miles) the beer is pumped to the bottling plant.
 Since September 2017 there are no more beer trucks driving in and out the medieval town that is on the Unesco World Heritage List.
 A small portion of the total amount necessary was crowdfunded and for those who invested over €7500,- there’s a free Brugse Zot beer every day, for the rest of their lives!

 It might be obvious, but Bruges is a real hotspot for food and drink lovers.
-De Halve Maan brewery offers the best beer tour in Bruges, combined with good food and paired with even better beers.
+De Halve Maan brewery offers the best brewery tour in Bruges, combined with good food and paired with even better beers.
 But there are more beery venues worth a visit.
 The oldest bar in Bruges, Café Vlissinghe is well over 500 years old and a great place to mingle with locals and tourists.
-The Beer Wall at 2be is a major attraction for beerlovers but perhaps a bit too touristy for some.
+The Bruges Beer Wall at 2be is a major attraction for beerlovers but perhaps a bit too touristy for some.
 Prefer hanging out with locals and backpackers?
 Do a Belgian beer tasting session at hostel bar The Bauhaus.
 With a little effort you might make it to De Garre, a cosy old bar, tucked away in an alley.
 And there’s more, but the best way to find out is to visit Bruges yourself!

-Updated: 11-09-2024
+Updated: 17-12-2024